Yoneda's lemma for internal higher categories: Left fibrations and Yoneda's lemma

-\begin{proposition} For any two categories $\I{C}$ and $\I{D}$ in $\BB$ the projection $\I{C}\times\I{D}\to\I{C}$ is proper. \end{proposition} \begin{proof} This follows immediately from the fact that for any initial map $i\colon \I{J}\to\I{I}$ the map $i\times \id_{\I{D}}\colon \I{J}\times\I{D}\to\I{I}\times\I{D}$ is initial as well (since initial maps are internally left orthogonal to left fibrations). \end{proof} \begin{proposition} Any right fibration between categories in $\BB$ is proper. \end{proposition} \begin{proof} Since right fibrations are stable under pullbacks, it suffices to show that the base change along a right fibration preserves initial maps.
-To that end, let $S$ be the set of maps in $\Cat(\BB)$ whose base change along right fibrations results in an initial map.
+\begin{proposition} For any two simplicial objects $C$ and $D$ in $\BB$ the projection $C\times D\to C$ is proper. \end{proposition} \begin{proof} This follows immediately from the fact that initial maps are stable under products (since initial maps are internally left orthogonal to left fibrations). \end{proof}

+The central ingredient towards the proof of Proposition~\ref{prop:characterisationCovariantEquivalences} is the following proposition: \begin{proposition} Any right fibration between simplicial objects in $\BB$ is proper. \end{proposition} \begin{proof} Since right fibrations are stable under pullbacks, it suffices to show that the base change along a right fibration preserves initial maps.
+To that end, let $S$ be the set of maps in $\Simp\BB$ whose base change along right fibrations results in an initial map.
 We claim that $S$ is saturated.
-In fact, it is obvious that $S$ is closed under composition and contains all equivalences, and the stability of $S$ under pushouts and small colimits follows from the fact that the $\Cat(\SSS)$-valued presheaf that classifies the cartesian fibration $\RFib \to\Cat(\BB)$ is a sheaf on $\Cat(\BB)$ (cf.\ the dual version of lemma~\ref{lem:sheafConditionLFib} below).
-As a consequence, it suffices to show that the initial map $d^1\colon\I{D}\hookrightarrow \I{D}\otimes\Delta^1$ is contained in $S$ for any category $\I{D}$ in $\BB$.
+In fact, it is obvious that $S$ is closed under composition and contains all equivalences, and the stability of $S$ under pushouts and small colimits in $\Fun(\Delta^1,\Simp\BB)$ follows from the fact that $\RFib$ defines a sheaf on $\Simp\BB$ (as it is defined as the right orthogonality class of a factorisation system).
+As a consequence, it suffices to show that the initial map $d^1\colon D\hookrightarrow \Delta^1\otimes D$ is contained in $S$ for any simplicial object $D$ in $\BB$.

 Let therefore